 7. Don’t Look Now (Depressive Disorder)

-Though 1973 was marked by the release of ‘The Exorcist’, considered to be the scariest movie for decades, I don’t think it has aged as well as Nicolas Roeg’s masterpiece, ‘Don’t Look Now’.
+Though 1973 was marked by the release of ‘The Exorcist,’ considered to be the scariest movie for decades, I don’t think it has aged as well as Nicolas Roeg’s masterpiece, ‘Don’t Look Now.’
 In Roeg’s psychological horror, the protagonist suffers from depressive disorder after the drowning of his daughter, the event carried out with such disconcerting tension that you can imagine the demons torturing his heart.
 Donald Sutherland‘s character starts having “visions” of a figure wandering the streets of Venice, donning the same red coat his daughter did when she drowned.
-The symbolism is quite explicit as he chases the figure for days, while there are reports of a serial killer after bodies are found from the river.
-The saddest part is unlike the audiences, he’s not quite aware of this descent into madness, as Roeg entertains us with melancholic music and haphazard cuts.
+The symbolism is quite explicit as he chases the figure for days while there are reports of a serial killer after bodies are found in the river.
+The saddest part is that, unlike the audience, he’s not quite aware of this descent into madness, as Roeg entertains us with melancholic music and haphazard cuts.

 6. The Shining (Alcoholism)